Introduction to MySQL

 1. Database: A database is used to store a collection of tables with related data.

-Some of the constraints are as follow.
+Some of the constraints are as follows.

-- Foreign Key: A foreign key is a key that is referred to another table’s primary key.
-The primary and foreign Key used to establish the connection between the tables.
+- Foreign Key: A foreign key refers to the primary key of another table.
+The primary and foreign Key establishes the connection between the tables.

 - Not null: Not null constraint restricts a column from entering a NULL value.